31st July

 Once

-ruled by the Cheras, keeping Karur as Capital.
+ruled by the Cheras, keeping Karur as the Capital.
 There is a Sri

-Subramaniya Swamy Temple on the top of the hill, which may be 500 to 600
+Subramaniya Swamy Temple at the top of the hill, which may be 500 to 600

 years old (renovated in recent years).
 Sri Arunagirinathar has sung hymns in praise of Sri Subramaniya Swamy of this temple.
 One level below

 the Temple, the hill has natural caves.
-There were about 60 beds chiseled for the Jain monks by the individuals, and business people.
+There were about 60 beds chiseled for the Jain monks by individuals and businesspeople.
 The Chera Kings and the names of those who had done these

-beds are inscribed in Tamizhi ( Tamil brahmi ) inscriptions.
+beds are inscribed in Tamil (Tamil brahmi) inscriptions.

 சேரமன்னர்கள், வலிமையுடன் இருந்த காலத்தில், கரூரைத் தலைநகராக் கொண்டு ஆட்சி செய்தனர். கரூர் அருகே உள்ள வேலாயுதம்பாளையம் எனும் ஊரில், மரம் செடி கொடிகள் அதிகமாக இல்லாத குன்று ஆற்நாட்டார் மலை அல்லது புகழூர் மலை என அழைக்கப்படுகின்றது. மலையின் உச்சியில் அருணகிரிநாதரால் பாடப் பெற்ற ஸ்ரீசுப்பிரமணிய சுவாமி கோவில் உள்ளது. கோவிலின் ஒரு நிலைக்கு கீழே மலையைச் சுற்றிலும் இயற்கையாக அமைந்த குகைகளில் சமண துறவிகளுக்காக வெட்டிக் கொடுக்கப்பட்ட படுக்கைகள் சுமார்